dkvz/majorsetbe/README.md

 - [x] Need to style the day view for event list
 - [x] Home page hero doesn't work at all on Chrome. -> Had to use flex-end instead of just end for the align-items
 - [x] Pagination doesn't really work on the blog page, seems like the same posts appear on both pages
-- [ ] Clicking on "read next" links for posts seems to put me right in front of the comments form and not where it should
 - [ ] Style individual post pages + the comment form (does it affect the standard page template too?) + thumbnails
 - [x] Style individual blog posts in the Blog page and check that it also affects the "archive.php" pages
 - [ ] Add a permalink icon ton post-card.php (next to the title) so that people can link a specific post even without the "read more" link